Dipti2021/YouHaveGotMeme/README.md

 One of those dasys when you feel funny and amused by looking at some memes on instagram, and then realising why not build a meme creator !
 Icant believe that __Instagram__ inspired me to create this app.

  ## User Story
-  a.
-As a User, I want to enter a set of words in the header and the footer section.
+  1. As a User, I want to enter a set of words in the header and the footer section.
-  b.
-As a User, I want to select an image by clicking on the Select file button, from my system on which I want to generate a meme.
+  2. As a User, I want to select an image by clicking on the Select file button, from my system on which I want to generate a meme.
-  c.
-As a User, I am able to click the button to generate the final meme.
+  3. As a User, I am able to click the button to generate the final meme.
-  D. As a User, I want to savethe generated meme by right clicking and saving the meme.
+  4. As a User, I want to savethe generated meme by right clicking and saving the meme.

 ## Design Process
    * A very easy and responsive web app which lets you generate your own memes.